Aliases for AKR7A2 Gene

 GeneCards Summary for AKR7A2 Gene

 AKR7A2 (Aldo-Keto Reductase Family 7 Member A2) is a Protein Coding gene.
-Diseases associated with AKR7A2 include Pancreatic Cystadenoma and Gamma-Amino Butyric Acid Metabolism Disorder.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
+Diseases associated with AKR7A2 include Gamma-Amino Butyric Acid Metabolism Disorder and Succinic Semialdehyde Dehydrogenase Deficiency.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Naphthalene metabolism.
 Gene Ontology (GO) annotations related to this gene include electron transfer activity and phenanthrene-9,10-epoxide hydrolase activity.
 An important paralog of this gene is AKR7L.

 UniProtKB/Swiss-Prot for AKR7A2 Gene

 Catalyzes the NADPH-dependent reduction of succinic semialdehyde to gamma-hydroxybutyrate.
 May have an important role in producing the neuromodulator gamma-hydroxybutyrate (GHB).
 Has broad substrate specificity.
 Has NADPH-dependent aldehyde reductase activity towards 2-carboxybenzaldehyde, 2-nitrobenzaldehyde and pyridine-2-aldehyde (in vitro).
 Can reduce 1,2-naphthoquinone and 9,10-phenanthrenequinone (in vitro).
 Can reduce the dialdehyde protein-binding form of aflatoxin B1 (AFB1) to the non-binding AFB1 dialcohol.
 May be involved in protection of liver against the toxic and carcinogenic effects of AFB1, a potent hepatocarcinogen.